SimoneDutto/jimm/spec.md

 ### Model

-- `ID, Created At/Updated At, Name, UUID`: generic fields
+- `ID, Created At/Updated At, `: generic fields.
+- `Name`: coming from users.
+- `UUID`: coming from juju controllers.
-- `OwnerIdentityName, Owner `:  owner's identity used by JIMM.
+- `OwnerIdentityName, Owner`:  owner's identity used by JIMM.
 - `ControllerID, Controller`: Controller info to route request to controllers
 - `MigrationControllerID`: not used.
 - `CloudRegionID, CloudRegion`: Used to display info.
-- `CloudCredentialID,CloudCredential`: Used when model is created.
+- `CloudCredentialID, CloudCredential`: Used to update model's cloud credentials.
+Potentially removable but not as easy. (potentially rethink cloud credentials associations)
 - `Type`: Used to display info.
 - `IsController`: Used to display info.
 - `DefaultSeries`: Used to display info.